 We offer 6 modules (each comprising 15 units) and you can study as many or as few as you like.
 Modules include: biblical theology (where you study the story of the acts of God in the Old Testament as well as how events in the New Testament impacted on the history of the world); an introduction to the history of Christianity; and an introduction to pastoral theology (a theological reflection on God’s dealings with us in this real world).
 There is much to be learned about His-story and how it impacts on you today.

 - No formal entry qualifications required.

 - A study skills module to help you get started – helpful if you left school too many years ago to remember and haven’t done any studying since!

-- Classroom-based study at the college in Dingwall – four days a week, September to May.
-Alternatively, study at home a module at a time, working at your own pace and taking as long as you require.
+- Study at home a module at a time, working at your own pace and taking as long as you require.

 - Excellent materials clearly guide you through the course and your tutor is on hand to help and encourage you at every stage.

-- is available for most students.
+- Support may be available for students.
 Contact the Finance Officer for more details: Barbara.MacPhail@uhi.ac.uk

 Our BA (Hons) Theological Studies programme focuses on three main themes: biblical studies, theological/historical studies and applied studies.